 - Shark: Lori Greiner and Rohan Oza

 Dull kitchen knives can ruin your meal prep, and professional sharpening services are difficult to find.
-Mikael Soderlind and Marc Lickfett saw a gap in the market for a service that was already offered in their home country, Sweden.
-As a result, they adopted an idea already used for commercial customers and widened it to include home cooks.
+They adopted an idea already used for commercial customers and widened it to include home cooks.

 Mikael is already a successful businessman with his company Happy Socks.
 However, he’d failed to make any headway in American markets and wanted to avoid making the same mistake again.

-The guest shark, Rohan Oza, teamed up with Lori to make the same deal as Kevin.
-The sharks debated heavily about this product, and they all believed that it’s a great company that is cornering an open market.
+Guest shark Rohan Oza decided to team up with Lori to make the same deal as Kevin, $400,000 for 20% equity.
+The sharks debate heavily about this product, and they all believe that it’s a great company that is cornering an open market.